Mateus Viveiros

-Mateus Viveiros Andrade (born 17 January 1998) is a Brazilian football right side defender.
+Mateus Viveiros Andrade (born 17 January 1998) is a Brazilian footballer who plays as a right-back.

 Club career

-Born in Brasilia, Viveiros started playing futsal when he was 6.
-When he was 11 he started playing football at São Paulo from Brasilia, but shortly after he moved to a more prestigious Brasilia Football Academy.
+Born in Brasília, Viveiros started playing futsal when he was 6.
+When he was 11 he started playing football at São Paulo from Brasília, but shortly after he moved to a more prestigious Brasília Football Academy.
 It was playing in the academy that he earned a chance for trials at São Paulo FC and was successful at first.
 In 2013 he became Brazilian U15 champion with São Paulo.
 With youth teams of São Paulo he also won the Copa Ouro in 2016 and became Campeonato Paulista champion in U17 and U20 levels.

-On February 13, 2017, Viveiros signed a two and a half-year contract with Serbian club Red Star Belgrade.
+On 13 February 2017, Viveiros signed a two-and-a-half-year contract with Serbian club Red Star Belgrade.
 After spending half a year training with senior squad and playing with youth team of Red Star, in summer 2017 he was loaned to FK Bežanija.
 He made 7 appearances with Bežanija in the 2017–18 Serbian First League.